 The majority of expats living in Bosnia and Herzegovina can be found in the capital, Sarajevo.
 Most expats are employed by NGOs or international organisations.
 Entrepreneurs are also starting to see the potential of the country’s educated workforce and are choosing Bosnia and Herzegovina as a destination for setting up businesses, especially those that focus on computing and technology.

 The cost of living in Bosnia is very inexpensive.
-The prices of food and transport are minimal and decrease the further away you go from Sarajevo.
-The country is known for its beautiful mountainous scenery and expats can ski and hike all they want.
-Art lovers will be in their element in Sarajevo which has a thriving arts scene.
+The prices of food and transport are minimal and decrease the farther away one goes from Sarajevo.
+The country is known for its beautiful mountainous scenery and expats will be able to make the most of its many skiing and hiking opportunities.
+Art lovers will be in their element in Sarajevo which has a thriving cultural scene.
 The Sarajevo Film Festival and International Theatre Festival are just two of the prominent events on Bosnia and Herzegovina’s calendar.

 Obtaining the correct visa or work permit for Bosnia and Herzegovina is a long process and expats need to prepare themselves for the bureaucratic backlogs.
 Due to the country’s high unemployment figures, trailing spouses might have some difficulty in securing a job in their field, so it’s best to be flexible and open-minded.

 Despite its troubled past, Bosnia and Herzegovina is a country full of potential and opportunities for expats.
-Once expats overcome the bureaucratic red tape, they may find that the expat experience of life in Bosnia and Herzegovina is overwhelmingly positive.
+Once expats overcome the bureaucratic red tape, they are likely to find that life in Bosnia and Herzegovina is overwhelmingly positive.